docker/docs/content/faq/security/eci-faq.md

 - /desktop/hardened-desktop/enhanced-container-isolation/faq/
 ---

-### Do I need to change the way I use Docker when Enhanced Container Isolation is switched on?
+### Do I need to change the way I use Docker when ECI is switched on?

 No, you can continue to use Docker as usual.
+ECI works under the covers by creating a more secure container.

-### Do all container workloads work well with Enhanced Container Isolation?
+### Do all container workloads work well with ECI?

-The great majority of container workloads run fine with ECI, but a few do not (yet).
+The great majority of container workloads run fine with ECI enabled, but a few do not (yet).
 For the few workloads that don't yet work with Enhanced Container Isolation, Docker is continuing to improve the feature to reduce this to a minimum.

-### Can I run privileged containers with Enhanced Container Isolation?
+### Can I run privileged containers with ECI?

-Yes, you can use the `--privileged` flag in containers but unlike privileged containers without Enhanced Container Isolation, the container can only use it's elevated privileges to access resources assigned to the container.
+Yes, you can use the `--privileged` flag in containers but unlike privileged containers without ECI, the container can only use it's elevated privileges to access resources assigned to the container.
 It can't access global kernel resources in the Docker Desktop Linux VM.
 This allows you to run privileged containers securely (including Docker-in-Docker).
 For more information, see [Key features and benefits](features-benefits.md#privileged-containers-are-also-secured).

-### Will all privileged container workloads run with Enhanced Container Isolation?
+### Will all privileged container workloads run with ECI?

 No. Privileged container workloads that wish to access global kernel resources inside the Docker Desktop Linux VM won't work.
 For example, you can't use a